Big Maybelle: Career decline

 After 1959, she recorded for a variety of labels, but the hits largely dried up.
 She continued to perform into the early 1960s.
 Her last hit single was in 1967, a cover of "96 Tears" by Question Mark & the Mysterians.
-By the 1960s, Maybelle's drug use began detrimentally impacting her career.
+By the 1960s, Maybelle's heroin use began detrimentally impacting her career.

 Death

 Smith died of a diabetic coma on January 23, 1972, in Cleveland, Ohio.
-She had been frequently ill for the previous 18 months.
+She had been frequently ill during the previous 18 months.
 She was survived by her only child, Barbara Smith, and five grandchildren.

 Her final album, Last of Big Maybelle, was released posthumously in 1973.

 Legacy

 The album The Okeh Sessions, released on the Epic label, won the 1983 W.C.
-Handy Award for "Vintage or Reissue Album of the Year (U.S.)."
+Handy Award for "Vintage or Reissue Album of the Year (U.S.)".

 In 2011, she was inducted to the Blues Hall of Fame.

 Her version of "Whole Lotta Shakin' Goin' On" was included in the soundtrack for Fallout 4 as part of the Diamond City Radio playlist.